AdobeDocs/acrobat-services-learn.en/help/usecases/FinanceWorkflowsJava.md

 ## Generating the report

-Adobe Acrobat Services does not support processing Excel documents out of the box, but you can still use community frameworks and libraries to process the content.
+[!DNL Adobe Acrobat Services] does not support processing Excel documents out of the box, but you can still use community frameworks and libraries to process the content.

-For example, you can use the [Apache POI](https://poi.apache.org/) to process Excel (or other Microsoft documents) in your Java Spring Boot app, or you might perform other manual or automated tasks on the Excel file.
+For example, you can use the [Apache POI](https://poi.apache.org/) to process Excel (or other Microsoft documents) in your [!DNL Java Spring Boot] app, or you might perform other manual or automated tasks on the Excel file.

 In this example, starting with your PDF documents, you extract the net asset value for your three funds and show them in a table.
 You can pull other information as well, such as charts and tables, based on your requirements and the data available.
 You can even bring in data from other sources.